-For more information about the Alon program, see: http://www.che.org.il.
+For more information about the Alon program, see http://www.che.org.il.
 The site is in Hebrew.
-You can do a search on the site for the Alon fellowship (in Hebrew: מלגות אלון); alternatively, a link to this information is available from their home page (on the side bar) – see “קרנות ומלגות”.
+You can search the site for the Alon fellowship (in Hebrew: מלגות אלון); alternatively, a link to this information is available from their home page (on the sidebar) – see “קרנות ומלגות”.

-Misrad Haklita provides assistance for new Olim by paying a scientist’s salary for a defined time period through the Merkaz l’Klita b’Mada (Center for Absorption in Science), also known as Keren Shapiro.
+Misrad Haklita assists new Olim by paying a scientist’s salary for a defined period through the Merkaz L’Klita B’Mada (Center for Absorption in Science), also known as Keren Shapiro.

 Obtaining Funding for Research